Visualizing STEM

 Visualizing STEM is for students ages 11-14.

-The Pine Street gate on the Batavia site will be closed to the public starting Monday, June 2.
-The public must enter and exit through the east-side Batavia Road gate.
-The gate closure is expected to be in effect until June 22.
+The Pine Street gate at the Batavia site will be closed to outbound traffic beginning Tuesday, Sept.
+2. Members of the public will still be able to enter Fermilab through the Pine Street gate but must exit via the Batavia Road gate.
+The closure to outbound traffic is expected to be in effect until Sept.10.
 Fermilab’s Batavia site is open to the public with proper identification.